-The Ultimate Florida Road Trip on a Budget
+The Best Florida Road Trip on a Budget

 Are you planning a road trip to Florida?
 Good news.
 Florida is one of the best states to cover by car.
 The sunshine state is diverse and rich in natural resources, history, attractions, and even the unusual.
 Florida is rimmed with endless miles of pristine and sandy beaches, has exciting marine life and beautiful keys, each with a different personality.
 You'll find natural springs, the Florida everglades, and all of its mysteries, and tons of lakes and ecosystems full of exotic and exciting wildlife.